modernweb-dev/rocket/docs/docs/tools/plugins-manager.md

 ## Solution

-The plugins manager let's you orchestrate a set of "meta plugins" which are defined by
+The plugins manager lets you orchestrate a set of "meta plugins" which are defined by

 - name
 - plugin